doubtfire-lms/doubtfire.io/guides/developer/overview.md

 ![Doubtfire API documentation](/guides/overview/api-documentation.png)

-For example, clicking on "users" shows endpoints such as Get, Post, etc, which represent the same in the code users_api.rb
+For example, clicking on "users" shows endpoints such as GET, POST, etc, which represent the same in the code users_api.rb

 ![Users API](/guides/overview/users-api.jpg)

-The endpoints above (Get, Post, etc) are found in the code in users_api.rb, as below.
+The endpoints above (GET, POST, etc) are found in the code in users_api.rb, as below.

 ![users_api.rb file](/guides/overview/users-api-ruby.jpg)